saulpw/visidata/www/docs/columns.md

 ## [How to create derivative columns](#derived)

 The `=` command takes a Python expression as input, evaluates the expression, and creates a new column from the result.
 Column names can be supplied as variables, in order to have the expression performed on the column cell-by-cell.
-VisiData supports `Tab` autocomplete of column names.
+VisiData supports `Tab` autocompletion of column names.

 The following examples use the file [sample.tsv](https://raw.githubusercontent.com/saulpw/visidata/stable/sample_data/sample.tsv).